Accommodations Toolkit

 Oregon

-Breaks (pausing the test): The number of items per session can be flexibly defined based on the student’s need.
-Note: for the CAT, if the student’s test is paused for more than 20 minutes, the student will no longer be able to return to previously answered items.
+Breaks (online tests): The number of items per session can be flexibly defined based on the student’s need.
+Note: for the computer adaptive tests, if the student’s test is paused for more than 20 minutes, the student will no longer be able to return to previously answered items.
 There is no limit on the number of times that a student’s test may be paused.
 The use of this universal tool may result in the student needing additional overall time to complete the assessment.
-See Section 5.1 Testing Time of the Test Administration Manual for guidance on estimated testing times for online assessments.
+On the ORExt, if the student needs a break, it is recommended that the Qualified Assessor exit the online test and start a new testing session when the student is ready to resume testing.

 Pennsylvania